 Stir fry recipes move quickly.
 Be sure to have all of your ingredients prepped, measured, and near the stove before you begin.

-- Rice.
+- Leftover Rice.
 I use brown rice for the added fiber and nutrients it offers compared to white rice.
-I prefer long rice for fried rice; shorter grains stick together and can more easily become mushy.

 - Chicken.
-A lean source of protein and vitamins, chicken makes an excellent healthy and filling addition to fried rice recipes like this one.
+A lean source of protein and vitamins, boneless skinless chicken breasts makes an excellent healthy and filling addition to fried rice recipes like this one.

 - Vegetables.
-A blend of fresh and frozen vegetables is my go-to for bulking up the nutrition of homemade chicken fried rice.
+A blend of fresh and frozen vegetables is my go-to for bulking up the nutrition of homemade fried rice (and Vegetable Lo Mein).
 For fresh veggies, I love using a red pepper, broccoli, or mushrooms.
 For frozen, a bag of frozen peas and carrots is quick and convenient.

 - Canola Oil.
 My go-to for high-temperature cooking.

 - Soy Sauce.
 The umami king!
-Soy sauce is crucial for perfect chicken fried rice.
+Low sodium soy sauce is crucial for perfect chicken fried rice.

 - Oyster Sauce.
-This is what gives fried rice its flavor.
-Oyster sauce is intensely savory, thick (in a good way), and does not taste like oysters.
+This is what gives GREAT fried rice its flavor.
+Oyster sauce is intensely savory, thick (in a good way) and does not taste like oysters.
 It’s a critical part of establishing umami.

 Most major grocery stores carry oyster sauce in the Asian/international food aisle.
 Picking up a bottle is also a great reason to seek out and support local Asian-owned grocery stores.